 This research will provide groundbreaking opportunities to study employment and gender parity statistics during the first century of American film, while examining the place of women in film and television today — with the goal of contributing to a more inclusive entertainment community, as well as more diverse role models for younger generations.

 “Women They Talk About” is one of AFI’s pioneering efforts to empower female filmmakers, including the AFI Directing Workshop for Women, the AFI Cinematography Introductory Intensive for Women and the Young Women in Film Intensive.
 Read more about these programs at AFI.com.
-The AFI Catalog and the “Women They Talk About” project are also supported by grants from J. Paul Getty Trust and the Lovell Foundation.
+The AFI Catalog and the “Women They Talk About” project are also supported by grants from J. Paul Getty Trust and The David and Lura Lovell Foundation.